-Focused on your family’s future, you’ve been dutifully saving for your child’s higher education expenses in Ohio’s 529 Plan, CollegeAdvantage.
-Meanwhile, you keep reading articles showing that college costs are rising.
-As you save in a tax-advantaged 529 plan, your family can take additional steps to reduce higher education expenses before your student heads to college.
-In fact, your child can even earn college credits while still in high school.
+Focused on your children’s future, you’ve been saving for their higher education in Ohio’s 529 Plan, CollegeAdvantage.
+Your family can take additional steps to reduce higher education expenses before your student graduates high school.
+In fact, your children can even earn college credits while still in high school.

-Your student can accomplish this through three different programs.
+Your students can accomplish this through five different programs.
 College Credit Plus (CCP) is a program offered by the Ohio Department of Higher Education (ODHE) and the Ohio Department of Education (ODE).
-With CCP, qualified Ohio students can take college classes and have those credits applied to their high school graduation requirements.
+With CCP, qualified Ohio students can take college classes and have those credits also applied to their high school graduation requirements.
+There are other dual enrollment programs available in some Ohio school districts as well.
+The International Baccalaureate allows students to earn an honors degree with which they can earn college credits for scoring well on exams.
 Another program administered by ODHE and ODE is the Career-Technical Credit Transfer initiative (CT)2.
-(CT)2 allows students enrolled in college credit aligned programs to earn college credit upon matriculation to a similar program at public college or university.
+(CT)2 allows students enrolled in college credit aligned programs to earn college credit upon passing end of course/program exams and matriculating to a similar program at public college or university.
 Advanced Placement (AP) courses, which are available at many high schools, are another option.
-At the end of the AP course, students should have an option to take an exam.
-Depending on their AP exam scores, they can receive credit for the equivalent entry-level college courses.
+At the end of an AP course, students should have an option to take an exam.
+Depending on that AP exam score, they can receive credit for the equivalent entry-level college courses.
 School districts and individual high schools decide which AP courses to provide.
 College Board administers the AP program nationwide.
-These three college-credit programs are further explained below.
+These college-credit programs are further explained below.

 College Credit Plus (CCP)

-Many Ohioans are already taking advantage of the CCP program.
-For the 2017-2018 school year, over 71,000 students participated in CCP, saving their families more than $148 million in tuition costs.
+Since inception, Ohio families have saved more than $569 million in tuition costs by taking advantage of this program.
 More than 90 Ohio institutions of higher education participate in the CCP program, covering all regions of the state.

 Your student will earn transcripted credit for passing his or her CCP classes, meaning that each course that is completed will show up on a college transcript as well as the student’s high school transcript.

 CCP students from public or non-public high schools who attend a public college are not required to pay for college course tuition, instructional tools, or supplies under any circumstances.
 Homeschooled students are responsible for providing their own instructional tools (books), but not tuition or course-required supplies.
 Homeschools and non-public students must apply for CCP funding to pay for tuition.
 Students choosing to attend a private college or university may be charged a small fee by that school.
-For more information, visit CCP’s FAQ section.
+For more information, visit the College Credit Plus FAQs page.

 Career-Technical Credit Transfer (CT)2

-In 2008, ODHE and ODE launched an initiative to align career-technical education offered at Ohio Technical Centers or OTCs (adult) and high schools to specific college courses at public community colleges and universities in the state of Ohio.
+In 2008, ODHE and ODE launched an initiative to align career-technical education offered at career-technical education institutions and high schools to specific college courses at public community colleges and universities in the state of Ohio.
 The goal was to standardize the award of credit at each institution and to facilitate the ability to transfer to any institution within the state that offers that specific program.

 Advanced Placement (AP) Classes